 What is DARS?

 DARS is an acronym for Virginia Tech's Degree Audit Reporting System.
-It is a computer generated report for undergraduate and associate level students.
+It is a computer generated report for undergraduate students.
 The report matches the degree requirements of an undergraduate degree program showing the student's course work already taken toward the requirements.
 The audit report serves the following purposes:

 a.
 The audit identifies those graduation requirements completed as well as those requirements needing completion prior to graduation.